What is Software Metering?

 Traditional metering focuses on installed software.
 Cloud-based applications require different approaches.

-Solution: Combine endpoint metering with SaaS management capabilities that track browser-based and API-based application access.
+Solution: Combine endpoint metering with SaaS-management capabilities that track browser-based access, SSO logs, and API-based integrations.

 Not every executable needs metering.
 Focus on: